karouche/react-recipes-demo/README.md

-This project was bootstrapped with Create React App.
+This project was bootstrapped with Create React App and hosted by Netlify.

-An example of recipes mini website built with React and Chakra-UI
+An example of recipes page website built with React and Chakra-UI

 This is a demo:  https://react-recipes-demo.netlify.app/